bihor/camaliga/Documentation/Administration/Html-templates/Index.rst

                            Infos: https://getbootstrap.com/docs/4.2/components/modal/

                            Demo: http://www.quizpalme.de/reiseberichte/reiseempfehlungen/alle-empfehlungen
+New.html                   Here you can create new elements in the FE.
 Openstreetmap.html         Template that uses the Openstreetmap and Leaflet with markercluster.
                            Note: you must install Leaflet and Leaflet.markercluster separately.